How to Add and Change a Signature in Microsoft Outlook

-For instance, if you have a signature that includes much detail along with your name, you might not want all of that included when you are simply replying or forwarding an email to someone.
+For instance, if you have a signature that includes much detail along with your name, you might not want all that included when you are simply replying or forwarding an email to someone.
 At that time, you may just want a simple “thank you” along with your first name instead.

-How to Use a Different Signature
+How to Use a Different Signature in Outlook

 In the new message window, click the Insert tab.
 Then, select the Signatures dropdown box and pick the signature you want to use.
 You will then see your choice pop right into your email replacing the default.